epklein/epklein.github.io/_pages/personal-dev/self-mgmt.md

 ## Other resources

 - How do you get your work recognized?
 You may want to write a [brag document](https://jvns.ca/blog/brag-documents/).
+- [How to set Priorities?](https://newsletter.techworld-with-milan.com/p/how-to-set-priorities) A great article by [Milan Milanovic](https://www.linkedin.com/in/milanmilanovic/).

 ## Related Posts